 If you are not subject to income tax withholding, you may qualify to claim exemption status in Michigan.
 Complete form MI-W4 to claim the exempt status.

-To claim a refund of taxes withheld from your Michigan income, follow these steps in the program:
+How do I claim a refund of taxes withheld from my Michigan income?

 - State Section